savi09/kickstarter-analysis/README.md

 campaign country location to better understand the trend based on campaigns' location.

 ## Tab 3: Pivot_SubcatState

+Tab three includes a stakced column pivot chart to view the state of campaigns based on their secondary category.
+This chart can be filtered by campaign country location and primary category to better understand the trend based on campaigns' location.

 ## Tab 4: Pivot_Date
 ## Tab 5: Goal
 ## Tab 6: Statistical Analysis